cert-orangecyberdefense/datalake/docs/Lookup_threats.md

 > -c to select the column (starting at **1**)

-> -ho set it to False to get the complete result

 > -o will set the output file as a csv per default.

 > -ot set it to json or csv, to choose the output type.
 Default is json